Sets the device’s disconnection handling policy and its reconnection timeout period

 SUSPEND_ON_ERROR The imp will stop executing code, attempt to reconnect to the server for one minute.
 If it fails to do so, it will go into a deep sleep.
 Every nine minutes the imp will wake up and try to connect for one minute, and then go back to sleep if it can’t establish a connection.
 This is the default behavior.

 RETURN_ON_ERROR The imp will continue executing code.
 It will return a Send Error Code to Squirrel.
-The callback function registered using onunexpecteddisconnect(), if any, will be called.
-If RETURN_ON_ERROR is in effect, the only way for your imp to reconnect is to explicitly call server.connect(), so a common pattern is to make that call in the onunexpecteddisconnect() callback.
+The callback function registered using server.onunexpecteddisconnect(), if any, will be called.
+If RETURN_ON_ERROR is in effect, the only way for your imp to reconnect is to explicitly call server.connect() or server.connectwith() (impOS 42 and up).
+A common pattern is to make that call in the server.onunexpecteddisconnect() callback to initiate a re-connection operation immediately or after a short pause to allow the network to come back up.

 By checking the return value (from whichever imp API data send methods you are using) for the RETURN_ON_ERROR_NO_DISCONNECT send error code SEND_ERROR_WOULDBLOCK, you can choose how to proceed: perhaps try again later when the buffer is clear.
 You should note that RETURN_ON_ERROR_NO_DISCONNECT sets an upper limit on the size of data that can be sent from the device: the send buffer size less SSL overhead.